Cockle Creek Precinct

 The containment cell and a water treatment plant require regular monitoring and maintenance.
 Other environmental protection areas, such as Munibung Hill, need general maintenance, including controlling vegetation.

-A Perpetual Care Fund to go towards the cost of managing the land, including the monitoring, maintenance and repair of the containment cell and other environmental protection infrastructure for the long term.
+A Perpetual Care Fund has been established to go towards the cost of managing the land, including the monitoring, maintenance and repair of the containment cell and other environmental protection infrastructure for the long term.
 Future land sale proceeds will be deposited into the Containment Cell Perpetual Care Fund.